 The programmer is solely responsible for housekeeping the calls to PROTECT.
-There is a corresponding macro UNPROTECT that takes as argument an int giving the number of objects
+There is a corresponding macro UNPROTECT that takes as argument an int giving the number of objects see Chapter 6 [The R API], page 171: note that these are not all part of the API.

-14 That is, similar to those defined in S version 4 from the 1990s: these are not kept up to date and are not recommended for new projects.
+15 That is, similar to those defined in S version 4 from the 1990s: these are not kept up to date and are not recommended for new projects.